 The Challenge: Renal Failure

-The trouble started in 2015, just before Maureen Hammond moved from Pittsburgh to Baltimore.
-During a routine gynecological exam, she was diagnosed with uterine cancer.
+The trouble started in 2015, just before Maureen Hammond and her husband moved from Pittsburgh to Baltimore.
+During a routine gynecological exam, her doctor diagnosed her with uterine cancer.

-As if that news wasn’t daunting enough, shortly after she and her husband settled in Baltimore, Maureen found out that her kidneys were failing, too.
-She had end-stage renal failure and would need a kidney transplant as soon as possible.
+As if that news wasn’t daunting enough, shortly after she settled in Baltimore, Maureen found out that her kidneys were failing, too.
+She had end-stage renal failure and would need a kidney transplant as soon as possible to save her life.

 “I couldn’t wrap my head around that at all,” Maureen says.
 “I had no symptoms.
 I felt like my old self.”

-Already preparing to undergo a hysterectomy to fight her uterine cancer, Maureen now had to contemplate options for kidney transplantation in order to save her life.
+Already preparing to have a hysterectomy to fight her uterine cancer, Maureen now had to think about options for a kidney transplant.

 The Path to UPMC: A Premier Transplant Program

-A few months passed when, two days before Maureen was scheduled to start dialysis, her phone rang.
-It was Maureen’s transplant coordinator at UPMC, who told her a kidney had become available.
+A few months passed when, two days before starting dialysis, Maureen’s phone rang.
+It was her transplant coordinator at UPMC, who told her they had a donor kidney.

 “I was literally going to be on dialysis by the end of the week,” Maureen recalls.
 “Two days before starting, to get that call?
 Tell me that’s not a miracle.”